grafana/loki/docs/sources/configuration/index_docgen.md

 storage:
   # The s3_storage_config block configures the connection to Amazon S3 object
   # storage backend.
-  # The CLI flags prefix for this block configuration is: common
+  # The CLI flags prefix for this block configuration is: common.storage.s3s3
   [s3: <s3_storage_config>]

   # The gcs_storage_config block configures the connection to Google Cloud
   # Storage object storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage
+  # The CLI flags prefix for this block configuration is: common.storage.gcsgcs
   [gcs: <gcs_storage_config>]

   # The azure_storage_config block configures the connection to Azure object
   # storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage
+  # The CLI flags prefix for this block configuration is:
+  # common.storage.azureazure
   [azure: <azure_storage_config>]

   # The bos_storage_config block configures the connection to Baidu Object
   # Storage (BOS) object storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage
+  # The CLI flags prefix for this block configuration is:
+  # common.storage.bosbaidubce
   [bos: <bos_storage_config>]

   # The swift_storage_config block configures the connection to OpenStack Object
   # Storage (Swift) object storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage
+  # The CLI flags prefix for this block configuration is:
+  # common.storage.swiftswift
   [swift: <swift_storage_config>]

   filesystem:
     # Directory to store chunks in.
-    # CLI flag: -common.storage..filesystem.chunk-directory
+    # CLI flag: -common.storage.filesystem.chunk-directory
     [chunks_directory: <string> | default = ""]

     # Directory to store rules in.
-    # CLI flag: -common.storage..filesystem.rules-directory
+    # CLI flag: -common.storage.filesystem.rules-directory
     [rules_directory: <string> | default = ""]

   hedging:
     # If set to a non-zero value a second request will be issued at the provided
     # duration.
 Default is 0 (disabled)
-    # CLI flag: -common.storage.hedge-requests-at
+    # CLI flag: -common.storagehedge-requests-at
     [at: <duration> | default = 0s]

     # The maximum of hedge requests allowed.
-    # CLI flag: -common.storage.hedge-requests-up-to
+    # CLI flag: -common.storagehedge-requests-up-to
     [up_to: <int> | default = 2]

     # The maximum of hedge requests allowed per seconds.
-    # CLI flag: -common.storage.hedge-max-per-second
+    # CLI flag: -common.storagehedge-max-per-second
     [max_per_second: <int> | default = 5]

 [persist_tokens: <boolean>]